jaebradley/notes/Software Engineering/Languages/java/Java Concurrency In Practice/Chapter 11: Performance and Scalability/4 Reducing lock contention/3 Lock striping.md

 # 11.4.3 Lock striping
+* Splitting a heavily contended lock into two is likely to result in two heavily contended locks
 * Lock striping is partition-based locking on a variable-sized set of independent objects
 * `ConcurrentHashMap` uses an array of 16 locks
   * Each lock guards a hash bucket